A preconditioned boundary value method for advection-diffusion equations with half Laplacian via spectrum doubling: Introduction

 where $\delta$ is a drift or diffusion coefficient.
-The function \(f(x,t)\) represents a given source term, and \(u(x,t)\) is enforced to be zero outside \(\Omega\).
-But there is a special case when $k = 1$: the inclusion of the drift/advection operator $\mathcal{L}$ transforms equation (\ref{original_half}) into the Kolmogorov equation with Lévy flights, which has been well studied by Caffarelli and Vasseur \cite{caffarelli2010drift}.
-This is also known as the fractional Fokker–Planck equation and superimposes a systematic bias or flow onto the jump-driven diffusion, analogous to a prevailing wind carrying a pollutant plume as it disperses \cite{FFP1}.
-In this case, the restriction $u = 0 \ \text{in} \ \mathbb{R} \setminus \Omega$ acts as an absorbing boundary condition, eliminating the wave as it approaches $\partial \Omega$.
-Thus, to capture the long-term dynamics, we extend $u$, originally defined on $\Omega = (0,L)$ and vanishing outside, into a $2L$-periodic function on a larger domain $\Omega_{\text{per}}=(0,2L)$ by means of an odd reflection.
-Concretely, we define an extension of $u$ on a torus $\mathbb{T}_{2L}:=\RR/(2L\mathbb{Z})$ as follows:
+The function \(f(x,t)\) represents a given source term.
+We focus on the case $k\in\{0,1\}$ in this work.
+When $k=1$, \eqref{original_half} becomes the Kolmogorov equation with L\'evy flights studied by Caffarelli and Vasseur \cite{caffarelli2010drift}, also known as the fractional Fokker-Planck equation and superimposes a systematic bias or flow onto the jump-driven diffusion, analogous to a prevailing wind carrying a pollutant plume as it disperses \cite{FFP1}.

-This construction enables a sine Fourier expansion of $u$, while numerically preserving its Dirichlet boundary behavior on $\bar{\Omega}$ as the difference of the semigroup kernel of the problem \eqref{original_half} with its periodic counterpart can be controlled within a finite time \cite{kernel}.
-Due to the fact that $-(-\Delta)^\frac{1}{2}$ is defined via a singular integral on $\RR$, a robust numerical scheme capable of efficiently capturing the behavior of this nonlocal operator is a challenge.
-For a fast decay function is often considered, i.e., In practical numerical schemes, a fast and efficient way is to take the truncation of the integral (1.1), see \cite{truncation1,truncation2}, where the case $\alpha=1$ is not well-behaved or excluded.
-To address this issue, Cuesta etl. \cite{mapping} proposed a coordinate transformation $x = l \cot(s)$ with $l>0$, which maps $\RR$ into the finite interval $s \in [0, \pi]$ and hence avoids truncation of the domain.
-Other works for estimating the fractional Laplacian like Antil et al. \cite{spectrum} and Cusimano et al. \cite{spectrum2} start from the spectral definition with boundary conditions only considered on the boundary $\partial\Omega$.
+Due to the fact that $(-\Delta)^\frac{1}{2}$ is defined via a singular integral on $\RR$, a robust numerical scheme capable of efficiently capturing the behaviour of this nonlocal operator is a challenge.
+In practical numerical schemes, a common way is to truncate the integral \eqref{def_Laplacian}, see \cite{truncation1,truncation2}, where a rapidly decaying function $u$ is often assumed and the case $\alpha=1$ is either excluded or not well-behaved.
+To avoid truncation, Cuesta et al. \cite{mapping} proposed a coordinate transformation $x = l \cot(s)$ with $l>0$, which maps $\RR$ into the finite interval $s \in [0, \pi]$ and hence avoids truncation of the domain.
+Other related approaches for approximating the fractional Laplacian, under additional regularity assumptions on $u$, include a nonlocal finite element method that discretizes the weak formulation and assembles a singular double-integral bilinear form \cite{acosta2017fractional}, as well as a rational spectral method that constructs Galerkin and collocation schemes by deriving explicit formulas for the Fourier transforms and fractional Laplacians of the rational basis \cite{tang2020rational}.